MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 - TEA - Asynchronous "pipelines" may be hard to follow in the source code without an `await/async` mechanism.
 Imagine a chain of HTTP requests with error handling and some business logic.

+- Many frameworks / GUI libraries often try to store and manage all objects representing elements/components by themselves and use the target platform only as a "canvas" where they render elements.

+   - Why write a custom DOM when we still need to use the browser DOM?
+The custom DOM then basically becomes a cache.
+And what are the [most difficult things](https://martinfowler.com/bliki/TwoHardThings.html) in computer science?

+   - Why to store and manage objects when we only want to render a HTML string for a Google bot?

 - Passing properties down to child elements/components may lead to boilerplate (TEA) and then to cumbersome abstractions (many frameworks).
-TEA-like frameworks tries to mitigate it with [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) mechanisms.
+TEA-like frameworks try to mitigate it with [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) mechanisms.

 - There are often problems with _keys_ for element/component lists (explained in the previous chapter).